Updated: July 31, 2025

 Healthcare-in-Portugal

-There are two categories of healthcare systems in Portugal, namely, public healthcare and private healthcare.
 Public healthcare, SNS, is almost free for all Portuguese citizens and legal residents.
 There will be healthcare costs associated with selected procedures, which include visiting a family doctor, the emergency room, or taking a diagnostic examination.
 The fee can be anything from €5 to €20.
 The diagnostic exams cost no more than €40.

 Private healthcare in Portugal is more expensive than the public healthcare system.
-However, both private medical services and private health insurance are still quite affordable, especially when compared to the USA.
+However, both private medical services and private health insurance are still quite affordable, especially when compared to health insurance in the USA.
+For example, a GP visit in Portugal is free with public healthcare, and with private healthcare this will cost you around €50.
+The same visit in the USA wil cost you around €100.

 Private health insurance varies depending on your insurance plan.
 There are different types of private health insurance plans in Portugal, and you’ll need to choose one that suits you the best.
 The prices of private insurance, on average, are around €400 a year.
 Prices can go as high as €1,000 when you choose a more comprehensive insurance plan.